Digital scholarship workflows

 All the tweakes to oxforddown, formatted to Coventry University’s standards, I have uploaded to my GitHub account, titled as coventrydown.
 To build a Coventry University thesis using coventrydown template, do the following:

-• replace my figures and tables in the figures folder and change in your chapters the paths to files accordingly,
+folder and change in your chapters the paths to files accordingly, - replace my

-• replace my Declaration and Ethics forms in the insert-PDFs folder,
+folder, - replace my Declaration and Ethics forms in the

 Additionally, if you desire to have a list of figures, you need to transform the Markdown image links in your chapter files with the following R code: